 Our room was spacious with a beautiful view over Reykjavík.
 Comfortable beds and even a bath in our bathroom!
 Such a luxury after a week of camping:-).
 Breakfast was very extensive and delicious!
 Check hotel prices at Booking and Agoda.

 Having your own wheels is pretty much a must in Iceland.
 Yes, you can do tours as well but that’s very expensive and will severely limit your freedom.
 Driving around Iceland at your own pace is wonderful and will allow you to see so much more…

-We did our one week road trip in an EasyClever camper from CampEasy Iceland and couldn’t have been happier with our van.
-And we don’t say that lightly, we are experienced road trippers and know what makes a van a good camper van.
+We did our one-week road trip in an EasyClever camper from CampEasy Iceland and couldn’t have been happier with our van.
+And we don’t say that lightly, we have made many road trips and know what makes a van a good camper van.

 The heating system worked perfectly so we were never cold during the evening or night.
 In the van there was a compact kitchen with a small fridge, a sink and all necessary utensils (cutlery, pots and pans, portable stove, etc).
 The convertible bed was very spacious and comfortable, we slept like babies every night.